 There are three main stages in the process:

 Stage 1 Assessment

 This is the process of collecting information from the individual, the carers and others about the individual's needs and wishes.
-Assessment should be carried out according to the following:

 Stage 2 Making the Service Provision Decision

 The service provision decision for social services makes clear which needs are eligible for support.
 The needs identified as a result of the assessment will be considered with the service user/carer and agreement sought on the most appropriate way of meeting them.
-This may involve support provided within the family network, by accessing voluntary sector services, statutory services or signposting to other sources of help and support.

 Stage 3 Care Planning

-This is the process of arranging provision of services:
+This is the process of arranging provision of services.